Sing, Unburied, Sing: Reception

-Overall, the book received overwhelmingly positive reviews.
-Based on 34 reviews, the online book review aggregator, Bookmarks, gave the novel a "rave" rating.
 Reviewing the novel for The Washington Post, Ron Charles compared it to George Saunders's Lincoln in the Bardo and Toni Morrison's Beloved; at NPR, Annalisa Quinn found it "reminiscent of As I Lay Dying by William Faulkner.

-The novel was selected by Time magazine and The New York Times as one of the top ten novels of 2017.
+The novel was selected by Time and The New York Times as one of the top ten novels of 2017.
 It is also acclaimed as one of the best novels of the year by the New Statesman, the Financial Times, and BBC, all of which are located in London.
 Former U.S. President Barack Obama included the novel on a list of the best books he read in 2017.
 Literary Hub ranked it as the second best book of the 2010s, behind only Claudia Rankine’s Citizen: An American Lyric (2014).

+The novel won the 2017 National Book Award for Fiction, making Ward the only woman in the prize's history to win twice.

+In 2024, The New York Times included Sing, Unburied, Sing on its list of best books of the 21st century, at number 30.